DocKDE/pdbman/README.md

 ## Example Usage

-As illustration what `pdbman` is capable of a typical workflow making use of shell mode will be shown.
+As illustration what `pdbman` is capable of typical workflows will be shown.

+### Shell mode
 First the shell needs to be started like so:

 ```